discourse/discourse-developer-docs/docs/03-code-internals/26-types.md

 id: js-type-hinting
 ---

 Discourse ships type information for its JavaScript code.
 This can provide inline documentation, autocomplete, and other useful IDE features.
-It can also be used for some basic type validation, using the `@jscheck` directive.
+It can also be used for some basic type validation, using the `@ts-check` directive.

 Much of this will be automatically consumed by IDEs with TypeScript/JavaScript support.
 But for functionality in `.gjs` files, you'll need some specific configuration and/or IDE plugins.